 Cloudreach has achieved the Cyber Essentials certification in April 2018.
 The Cyber Essentials scheme is a government certification that provides an independent assessment of security controls.
 This scheme is backed by the National Centre for Cyber Security.
 This certification further demonstrates Cloudreach’s continued commitment to Information Security and willingness to accommodate its customer’s requirements.

 Cloudreach passed its first SOC2 (Type 1) report audit for its software-enabled cloud services in June 2018.
-Originally designed by the American Institute of Certified Public Accountants (AICPA), the SOC2 report evaluates the effectiveness of the internal security measures an organisation implements.
+Originally designed by the American Institute of Certified Public Accountants (AICPA), the SOC2 report evaluates the internal controls and security measures of an organisation.
 It assesses against 5 main, “Trust Services Principles and Criteria:” security; availability; processing integrity; confidentiality; and privacy.
+Additionally, Cloudreach passed its first SOC2 (Type II) audit in July 2019; this evaluates the operational effectiveness of the internal controls and security measures.
 Achieving SOC2 compliance provides to clients further assurance of the robustness of Cloudreach’s security posture and control framework.

 In January 2019, Cloudreach officially achieved Payment Card Industry Data Security Standard (PCI DSS) Level 1 Compliance for its Cloud Operations services.
 Administered by the PCI Security Standards Council, PCI DSS is an information security standard that aims to enhance payment account security and prevent credit card fraud.